Run/Debug Configuration: PHPSpec

-If necessary, click and type the desired options in the Command Line Options dialog box.
+If necessary, click and type the desired options in the Command Line Options dialog.
 Type each option on a new line.
-When you close the dialog box, they are all displayed in the Command line options text box with spaces as separators.
+When you close the dialog, they are all displayed in the Command line options field with spaces as separators.

 Custom working directory

-In this text box, specify the location of the files that are outside the folder with tests and are referenced in your tests through relative paths.
-This setting does not block the test execution because the location of tests is always specified through a full path to the corresponding files and/or directories.
-By default, the field is empty and the working directory is the root of the project.
+In this field, specify the location of the files that are outside the folder with tests and are referenced in your tests through relative paths.

 If the directory-based project format is used, the settings for a run/debug configuration are stored in a separate .xml file in the .idea\runConfigurations folder if the run/debug configuration is shared, or in the .idea\workspace.xml file otherwise.